zestsoftware/zest.sentry.buildout/MIGRATION.rst

   cp central_sentry.db central_sentry_orig.db

-- Double check that the DATABASES in settings.py points to the central_centry.db sqlite database (or have this in settings_local.py and use that as option for --config).
+- Double check that the DATABASES in settings.py or settings_local.py points to the central_centry.db sqlite database.

 - Run the upgrade and repair commands to make sure the database is good: